bmaltais/kohya_ss/README.md

 ## Change History

 - 2 Mar.
 2023, 2023/3/2:
+  - There may be problems due to major changes.
+If you cannot revert back to the previous version when problems occur, please do not update for a while.
+  - Dependencies are updated, Please [upgrade](#upgrade) the repo.
   - Add detail dataset config feature by extra config file.
 Thanks to fur0ut0 for this great contribution!
     - Documentation is [here](./config_README-ja.md) (only in Japanese currently.)
     - Specify ``.toml`` file with ``--dataset_config`` option.